LoopKit/loopdocs/docs/operation/features/notifications.md

 - tick the **`Immediate Delivery`** so that notifications are delivered right away
 - enable the **`TimeSensistive Notifications`** checkbox

+!!! info  "Notification Delivery"

+    You will see the `Notification Delivery` section only if you previously toggled on `Settings / Notifications / Scheduled Summary` in order to receive a summary of notifications at a certain time of the day.
+If this is not what you want, simply ignore it.

+!!! info  "Announce Notifications"

+    The `Announce Notifications` section is displayed only if you previously turned on the toggle `Settings / Notifications / Announce Notifications`.
+Use it if you want Siri to read Loop's notifications out loud on CarPlay, and AirPods...

 Make sure **Loop notifications** are **allowed** in your **Focus mode**.
 Edit the focus mode to: